nicolaspearson/grpc.boom/README.md

 # gRPC Boom

-An implementation of the awesome [Boom](https://github.com/hapijs/boom) library to help create gRPC-friendly error objects.
+A gRPC implementation of the awesome [Boom](https://github.com/hapijs/boom) library to help create gRPC-friendly error objects.
 It also supports gRPC `Metadata`, see examples below for more details.

 ### Installation